co-alison/nwhacks-2025/README.md

 5. Run `npm start`

 ### Hardware (Optional)
-> The below is only required if
+> The below is only required if making changes to hardware code and need to upload to Arduino Uno.
 1. Download Arduino IDE from https://www.arduino.cc/en/software
 2. Open or load `hardware/BrailleController.c` in Arduino IDE
 3. Connect the Arduino to your computer via USB